 This Katrina lesson is relevant today: Once government occupies civil society with top-down control, it will tend to overpolice and stay too long.
 Few officials want to risk lifting the lockdown orders, lest they face public scrutiny if something goes wrong.
 The result is systematic overcaution, which expands government control.
 [Emphasis added.]

 Recent Presidencies.
-The Clinton and George W. Bush administrations created a major stockpile for rainy days.
+The Clinton and George W. Bush administrations created what became a major stockpile for rainy days.
 In 1998, Clinton had read a biowarfare novel and established a national pharmaceutical stockpile (NPS).
 Bush, after the 9/11 attacks, vastly increased the NPS, adding protective gear and medical devices, and renamed it Strategic National Stockpile (SNS).
-Having read John Barry’s (2005), Bush pushed for more information sharing with international organizations, replaced chicken-egg vaccine development with the faster cell-based method, and established the first national/state planning structure to combat pandemics.
-As of 2006, the U.S. of masks that in 2009.
+Having read John Barry’s The Great Influenza (2005), Bush pushed for more information sharing with international organizations, replaced chicken-egg vaccine development with the faster cell-based method, and established the first national/state planning structure to combat pandemics.
+As of 2006, the U.S. had a stockpile of masks that was used up in 2009.
 But Obama did not replenish stockpiles after Swine flu (2009) and MERS (2014).
-In 2015, the government a severe flu infecting 20 to 30 percent of the U.S. population would create a need for 1.7 billion N95 masks.
+In 2015, the government estimated that a severe flu infecting 20 to 30 percent of the U.S. population would create a need for 1.7 billion N95 masks.
 Neither the Obama nor Trump administrations acted on this (nor, for that matter, did Congress).

 The system does not — is not really geared to what we need right now — what you are asking for.
 That is a failing.
 It is a failing.
 Let’s admit it.… [T]he way the system was set up is that the public health component that Dr. Redfield was talking about was a system where you put it out there in the public, and a physician asks for it, and you get it.
 The idea of anybody getting it easily the way people in other countries are doing it — we’re not set up for that.
 Do I think we should be?
 Yes.
 But we’re not.